Uncertainty Quantification of MLE for Entity Ranking with Covariates: Uncertainty Quantification of MLE

 while we prove that for our approximation $\ob$, with high probability for $k\in [n]$ it holds that

-When $L = o(np/\log n)$, the term $\displaystyle\left({\log n}/{npL}\right)^{1/4}$ dominates the right hand side of \eqref{gaorate} and hence also dominates the error rate given by \eqref{ourrate} as long as $np \gtrsim (\log n)^2$.
-In other words, our approximation error is an order of magnitude smaller than that in \cite{gao2021uncertainty}.
+When $L = o(np/\log n)$, the term $\displaystyle\left({\log n}/{npL}\right)^{1/4}$ dominates the right-hand side of \eqref{gaorate} and hence also dominates the error rate given by \eqref{ourrate} as long as $np \gtrsim (\log n)^2$.
+In other words, our approximation error is an order of magnitude smaller than that in \cite{gao2021uncertainty} and \cite{fan2022ranking} (when considering the pairwise comparison regime).
 This holds true for the common case where $L\asymp 1$.
+We next explain the underlying rationale. { In scenarios where the likelihood function does not contain covariates, the off-diagonal elements of the Hessian matrix, though in smaller order compared to the asymptotic variance, still contribute to bias in the remainder term beyond the non-asymptotic expansion.
+This inherent bias, which emerges when examining marginal likelihoods, is more pronounced than using joint likelihood.
+Our approach, which employs joint likelihood, effectively accounts for these off-diagonal elements, thereby mitigating their impact and resulting in a more accurate approximation.}

 Besides investigating the asymptotic behavior of $\hat\alpha_i,i\in[n],$ studying the asymptotic property for $\hat\beta_j,j\in[d]$ is another crucial task as it depicts whether some covariates have any power for explaining latent scores.
 We deduce these from the Theorem \ref{inferenceresidual} and Theorem \ref{betainference}, and summarize them together with a refined $\ell_2$-upper bound of $\| \wh\bb_M-\bb^*\|_2$ in Corollary \ref{cor:inferenceb}. \begin{corollary} Under the assumptions of Theorem \ref{inferenceresidual} and Theorem \ref{betainference}, we first obtain a refined upper bound for $\|\wh\bb_M-\bb^*\|_2$, namely